10 Chart Types

 Adjust the layout as desired.

-On the internet you can find a lot of information about SPC and control charts.
-A solid article is Control Limits and Specifications: The Four Process States
+You can find extensive information about SPC and control charts online.
+A useful article is Control Limits and Specifications: The Four Process States

 10.12 Line or Scatter Chart?

-Line charts and scatter charts look quite similar, especially when a scatter chart is displayed with connecting lines.
-However, there are important differences in the way how the data is plotted along the horizontal axis (x-axis) and the vertical axis (y-axis).
-So mistakes can be made easily and it’s important to make the right choice.
+Line charts and scatter charts appear quite similar, especially when a scatter chart is displayed with connecting lines.
+However, there are significant differences in how data is plotted along the horizontal axis (x-axis) and the vertical axis (y-axis).
+Therefore, it’s crucial to make the right choice to avoid misinterpretations.

-In Figure 10.26, the annual sales data of a company are plotted with a line chart and a scatter chart.
+Figure 10.26 tshows the annual sales data of a company plotted with a line chart and a scatter chart.

 Line chart